 - A digital portfolio of your work must accompany your application

-- An interview is required for this course.
+- An interview may be required for this course.

 International entry requirements